razziel89/mdslw/README.md

 }
 ```

-From now on, every time you save to an existing file, `mdslw` will auto-format
+From now on, every time you save to an existing markdown file, `mdslw` will
-it.
+auto-format it.
 This snippet assumes an empty `settings.json` file.
 If yours is not empty, you will have to merge it with the existing one.